- London Info

-- Tours & Services
+- Tours & Experiences

-- List With Us
+- Contact Us

 The new calendar year is a fabulous time in London, thanks to a fresh start, plentiful sales, and the chance to grab some serious bargains.
 The New Year optimism is in full swing, and there are some fantastic shows on offer, such as the London Boat Show, as well as cultural celebrations too, including Burns Night.

-January - Febuary, 2018
+January - February 2023

 After Christmas and New Year’s, the bargain-shopping season in London begins.
 Expect to find deep discounts at stores across the city throughout the month of January.
 Major shopping areas in London include Oxford Street, Regent Street and Covent Garden.
 Serious shoppers looking to score big bargains may also want to consider taking a day trip out to the outlet mall at Bicester Village.

 Of course, the first day of the year is a big deal, and whether you’re nursing a sore head from the previous night’s excesses, or you’re fresh as a daisy, heading out onto the streets to enjoy this free celebration is a must-do.
 Enjoy music, parades, street entertainment, and typical British pomp and ceremony.
 There are expected to be over 10,000 performers on the day, and the parade will be broadcasted across the globe.
 The parade takes place at various locations across the city.